Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 Jackfruit

-Imbe (African Mango)
+Imbe (African mango)

 Exotic tree with orange fruits.
 The size is small - up to 3 centimeters.
 The taste is bright, rich, sweet and sour.
 Has a coloring effect.
-You can try in Africa.
+You can try it in Africa.

 Spanish lime (Giseps)